sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : rpmfusion-free
+From repo     : rpmfusion-free
-Краткое опис : Shared libraries of the FAAD 2 AAC decoder
+Short desc    : Shared libraries of the FAAD 2 AAC decoder
 URL          : http://www.audiocoding.com/faad2.html
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : FAAD 2 is a LC, MAIN and LTP profile, MPEG2 and MPEG-4 AAC decoder, completely
+Descript     : FAAD 2 is a LC, MAIN and LTP profile, MPEG2 and MPEG-4 AAC decoder, completely
              : written from scratch.
              :
              : This package contains libfaad.